waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tool Usage Protocols

-## `generate_path_plan`
-- **CRITICAL PROCESS:** To prevent pathing into known off-screen obstacles (like the Fisher in Union Cave), I MUST consult my notepad and map markers for the target map *before* calling this tool.
-The coordinates of any known impassable NPCs or other temporary blockades must be manually added to the `object_locations_json` argument.
-This addresses a critical design flaw where the tool cannot see off-screen objects.

 ## `select_battle_option`
 - The built-in `select_battle_option` tool is unreliable and has been replaced.
 DO NOT USE.
 Use `custom_select_battle_option` instead.

 # My Custom Tools
+- `generate_path_plan`: Generates a sequence of button presses to navigate from the player's current position to a target coordinate.
+  - **CRITICAL PROCESS:** To prevent pathing into known off-screen obstacles (like the Fisher in Union Cave), I MUST consult my notepad and map markers for the target map *before* calling this tool.
+The coordinates of any known impassable NPCs or other temporary blockades must be manually added to the `object_locations_json` argument.
+This addresses a critical design flaw where the tool cannot see off-screen objects.
+- `find_adjacent_traversable_tiles`: Identifies all adjacent tiles to a given coordinate that are traversable.
 - `list_reachable_unseen_tiles`: Uses pathfinding logic to identify all unseen tiles that are currently reachable from the player's position.

 ## Battle Tools
 - `custom_select_battle_option`: Reliably selects a main battle menu option (FIGHT, PKMN, PACK, RUN).
-- `custom_select_move`: Reliably selects a move from the battle move menu.

 # Broken Tools